Using a Wide Margin Scripture Journal

 3 ways a wide margin scripture journal has helped me in my scripture studies:

-- I take more time to ponder the few verses on the page.
-I look up definitions of words to gain a clearer understanding.
-Additionally, I write my personal insights as well as question I have.
+- Using the journal helps me slow down and take more time to ponder the few verses on the page.
+For instance, it allows space for me to define words helping me gain a clearer understanding of them and how they relate to what I’m reading.
+Additionally, I write my personal insights and questions I have.
 Also, I cross reference other scriptures that are similar, or that I find relate to each other.

-- I can visually break the verses down.
-I highlight different thoughts within the verse(s) in different colors.
-Additionally, I assign a few specific colors to the Godhead, people, and places.
+- Next, it helps me visually break the verses down.
+I highlight different thoughts or subjects within the verse(s) in different colors.
+Along with highlighting, I’ve assigned a few specific colors to the Godhead, people, and places.

-- I have room to color a simple drawing or quote that stands out to me.
+- Also, I have room to color a simple drawing or quote that stands out to me.
 Admittedly, I keep this simple and I don’t do this on every page.
-If an idea stands out to me it’s easy to find later, when I have it emphasized through simple lettering or a drawing.
+If an idea stands out to me, I emphasize it through simple lettering or a drawing.
+Doing so, makes it easier to find later.

 What I like about creating my own wide margin journal vs. purchasing one already made:

 - I choose the amount of verses I want to have on each page (Easily my favorite benefit!).
-I don’t make any changes to the verses or skip any within the chapter.
-I can choose where I want the break within the verses to be.
+While I choose the verses, I don’t make any changes to the verses or skip any within the chapter.
+Also, I can choose where I want the break within the verses to be.

 - It’s more cost effective.
 I use a notebook from the dollar store and print pages as I go.

 - I can easily implement other study pages within the journal.
-I’ll use pages throughout the book to keep notes about God or a character study of a person.
+For example, I use pages throughout the book to keep notes about God or a character study of a person.
 Additionally, I have kept notes on a specific topic that has stood out to me or that I am interested in studying.
-I can take up as much or as little space as I want to.
+Plus, it’s easy to set aside as much or as little space for additional study, within my journal, as I would like to.

 While I find creating my own wide margin scripture journal has added benefits, I’m not against purchasing one.
 The main idea is to find what works best for you in your personal scripture study.
 If you like the idea of creating your own CLICK HERE to read my post about how to create your own wide margin scripture journal.